zl95826/notes/Note3.md

 justify-content: space-between; The first item is flush with the start, the last is flush with the end.
 There is an equal amount of space between each item.
 Distribute items evenly.\
 The align-items property is used to align the flex items vertically.\
 The <b>throw</b> statement throws (generates) a user-defined exception/error.
 The exception can be a JavaScript String, a Number, a Boolean or an Object. \
 JavaScript has a built in <b>error</b> object that provides error information when an error occurs.
-The error object provides two useful properties: name and message.
+The error object provides two useful properties: name and message. \
+The <b>in</b> operator returns true if the specified property is in the specified object or its prototype chain.